 Chris Barnhardt is a second generation General Contractor serving Tampa Bay, Wesley Chapel, FL and surrounding communities for over 25 years delivering exceptional quality in renovation work.
 From small remodeling projects and additions to multi-million dollar projects, including historic home restorations in South Tampa to large kitchen renovations in Dade City.

 Barnhardt Construction is a family owned and operated business.
 Mr. Barnhardt learned attention to detail from his father at an early age by working with a variety of sub contractors during summer vacations while attending school.
 Having a hands-on and a working knowledge on every aspect of the construction process makes projects flow smoothly and builds customer confidence.

-We are Proud to be a contractor on Angie’s List and a member of our local Chamber of Commerce in Wesley Chapel.
+We won the Angies List Reward for the last 4 years and we are a proud member of our local Chamber of Commerce in Wesley Chapel.
 Whether you are looking to remodel your home, place of business, or create your dream home, you can depend on Barnhardt Construction.
 Our reputation is our name.
 Our name is our family.
 Let us be your “Family Contractor”

 Protect Your Investment

 BEFORE you enter into a contract.....
 "Utilize the Contractor Checklist"